Alexander Drankov: 1907-1908

 In the Fall of 1907, Drankov advertised that he would open a movie studio called a "cinematographic atelier."
-His announcement encouraged Pathé to create their first Russian documentary, Донские казаки в Москве (Cossacks of the Don in Moscow), which was extremely successful.
+His announcement encouraged Pathé to create their first Russian documentary, Донские казаки в Москве (Don Cossacks in Moscow), which was extremely successful.

 Drankov read rumors that a foreign company planned to film a theatrical production of Boris Godunov in Moscow.
 Although no such plans existed, he decided to preempt the rumored film by creating his own and found another theater which was performing the same play.
 The production was troubled; the theater was open-air, forcing Drankov to move and reassemble the set as the light changed, and he clashed with the actors over his proposed cuts to the script, which would omit roughly 80% of the play.
 Eventually, the lead actor refused to participate, leaving the film without its title character.
 Drankov would eventually screen his recorded footage under the names Scenes From Boyar Life and The False Dmitri.

 Drankov's studio released 17 short documentaries in 1908, one of which captured footage of an active fire.
 Drankov screened his films to Pyotr Stolypin, Maria Feodorovna, and a film exposition in Hamburg, making them the first Russian film exports.
 In August 1908, he filmed Leo Tolstoy's 80th birthday.

 On October 15, 1908, Drankov released Stenka Razin.
 Its production had begun over the summer when Vasily Goncharov hired Drankov to capture footage for an experimental play about the Cossack leader.
 The play would start and end with pre-recorded projected film, while the middle would be performed live.
 Drankov convinced Goncharov to let him film additional scenes, covering material intended for the live performance.
 Without Goncharov's permission and crediting him, Drankov released his footage as a stand-alone film a day before the play's premiere.
 Drankov promoted his version of Stenka Razin as Russia's first feature film, ignoring his incomplete Boris Godunov.
 The film was an immediate success and helped establish the Russian film industry.
 Drankov followed this success with two comedies, including The Zealous Batman, the first Russian comedy film - which failed commercially, and another filmed play: The Marriage of Krechinsky.